 1992 Saw the business interests acquired by Phil Roberts.
 By this time, the company had developed a ‘can-do’ philosophy such that it would not turn away very complex parts required for manufacture by its customers.
 The firm continued to expand with the opening of a pressure die-casting business on the Western Way Wednesbury site to give the business all three major aluminium casting processes.

 In 2001, the manufacturing processes were restructured in one plant at Western Way, Wednesbury, the current Alucast site.
-Having enabled the company to grow from the original 5 employees, to a company with a £5M turnover and 79 employees, Phil Roberts retired in 2003.
+Having enabled the company to grow from the original 5 employees to a company with an £5M turnover and 79 employees, Phil Roberts retired in 2003.